-Gold Medal Service offer 24-hour service and customer support so even if you experience a pipe emergency in the middle of the night, we're there for you.
+Gold Medal Service offers 24-hour service and customer support so even if you experience a pipe emergency in the middle of the night, we're there for you.
 If you need help insulating your pipes or replacing old, deteriorating ones, don't hesitate to give us a call.

 Contact Gold Medal Service today at (732) 365-3199 or fill out our online request form.